robertpuccinelli/robertpuccinelli.github.io/_posts/2019-01-21-updating-jeep-head-unit.markdown

 ## Build Guide

+(_Edit: 2022_)<br>
+I recently reinstalled the kernel and apps and created a few videos of the process and posted them on Youtube.
+I'm posting them here in case you want to follow along, but feel free to read through the text that I wrote a few years ago if it helps!
+The videos are for Windows 10 and the text is for OSX.

+**Kernel Installation**
+{% include video id="02iq5r5xlI0" provider="youtube" %}

+**App Configuration**
+{% include video id="Jo0u887ogaI" provider="youtube" %}

+(_Original_)<br>
 The build guide is quite extensive - we'll cover the software aspect first before the hardware.
 The primary software guide can be found on [Reddit](https://www.reddit.com/r/timurskernel/comments/51lhgf/v40_for_android_601/), the following is largely a reprint of what is there in addition to a few other details.
 Timur's original commentary is _italicized_ and additional commentary I included is written in normal font.
-The TJ natively supports a 1.5 DIN (who does that?) and may require some trimming of the dash to place the Nexus 7.
-Since the Nexus is so thin, it might not be required but be prepared.

 ### Installation of Android Tools